Code-Institute-Submissions/CookMark/README.md

 ### General testing
 For general code testing, I've used several testing apps.

-- [Html validator](https://www.freeformatter.com/html-validator.html), no bugs were found.
+- Html testing: [Html validator](https://www.freeformatter.com/html-validator.html), no bugs were found.
 However, responded with a lot of errors as Jinja was used.
-- Css testing:[Jigsaw](https://jigsaw.w3.org/css-validator/validator), no bugs were found.
+- Css testing: [Jigsaw](https://jigsaw.w3.org/css-validator/validator), no bugs were found.
 [CssLint](http://csslint.net/), got errors "heading should only be defined once" and "Disallow IDs in selectors".
 I found these notifications to be alright and does not majorly disrupt the code.
 - [Responsiveness testing](https://www.responsinator.com/?url=https%3A%2F%2Fcook-mark.herokuapp.com%2F), works on desktop, tablet and mobile.
 - Using Debug in python code.